sanjiv26/Student-Website/README.md

                      will be taken to their respective profile details page where they can see their details .

-  * **Admin Page** - This page is for teachers or admins.
+  * **Admin Page** - This page is for admins.
 Using this page they can modify student details if there is a correction in it .
 They can accept or remove newly registered students .